Calibration Method of Spacecraft-Inertial Sensor Center-of-Mass Offset for the Taiji Gravitational Wave Detection

 The attitude dynamic of the SC relative to the IRF is given by

-where $\mathbf{J}_S$ is the moment of inertia matrix of the SC, $\mathbf{M}_T$ is the control torque generated by the MPS, $\mathbf{D}_S$ denotes the environmental disturbance torque, and $\mathbf{M}_{E_i}$ represents the electrostatic torque applied on the $i$-th TM.
+where $\mathbf{J}_S$ is the inertia moment of the SC, $\mathbf{M}_T$ is the control torque generated by the MPS, $\mathbf{D}_S$ denotes the environmental disturbance torque, and $\mathbf{M}_{E_i}$ represents the electrostatic torque applied on the $i$-th TM.
 Based on Eq.~\eqref{eq:SC_attitude_dynamics}, the angular acceleration of the SC relative to the CRF can be obtained as

 where \( {\boldsymbol{\omega}}_{CI} \) is the angular velocity of the CRF relative to the IRF.
 This angular velocity is obtained by

 Furthermore, its angular acceleration is given by

 Taking SC1 as the reference, let $\mathbf{r}_{12}^I$ and $\mathbf{r}_{13}^I$ denote the position vectors from SC1 to SC2 and SC1 to SC3, respectively, expressed in the IRF.
 Define the unit vectors